Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Proof of the main result

 Notice that we are taking

 Proceeding with the change $s=(t-T(x_0))^2,$ equation \eqref{r2} is equivalent to

 It is easy to see that the above equation can be inverted using the Inverse Function Theorem.
-So, we get the existence of neighborhoods $U_2$ and $I_2$ of $0,$ and a unique differentiable function $\sigma: U_2\rightarrow I_2$ such that
+Thus, we get the existence of neighborhoods $U_2$ and $I_2$ of $0,$ and a unique differentiable function $\sigma: U_2\rightarrow I_2$ such that

 Going back through the change $s=(t-T(x_0))^2$ we get two distinct positive times $t=T(x_0)\pm\sqrt{\sigma(r_2)}$ bifurcating from $t=T(x_0).$ Since $ t_1(x_0;r_2)$ is the first return time we conclude that